 I know that students are counted as graduates if they earn the standard high school diploma or pass the GED.
 But are they counted as graduates if they passed the California High School Proficiency Exam (CHSPE)?

 Yes.
 Students who pass the CHSPE, GED, High School Equivalency Test (HiSET), Test Assessing Secondary Completion (TASC), or earn a standard diploma, are counted as graduates in the DASS graduation rate.

-For the first time in 2018–19, information on whether students with disabilities (SWDs) participate in a transition program (i.e., Postsecondary/Transition Status Indicator) was collected in CALPADS.
-How will this information impact the DASS graduation rate?
+Are students with disabilities (SWDs) who participate in a transition program included in the DASS graduation rate?